oroinc/documentation/commerce/user_guide/getting_started/intro_navigation.rst

   :ref:`Shortcuts <user-guide-getting-started-shortcuts>`"
-  "3","**Search**","Find a specific record details."," :ref:`Search <user-guide-getting-started-search>`" "4","**Pinned pages**","Open pages preserved in the state they were pinned in.", ":ref:`Pinned Page <user-guide-ui-components-pinned>`" "5","**User menu**","Access your user profile, calendar, mailbox, and task list.
+  "3","**Search**","Find a specific record details."," :ref:`Search <user-guide-getting-started-search>`" "4","**Pinned pages**","Open pages preserved in the state they were pinned in."," :ref:`Pinned Page <user-guide-ui-components-pinned>`" "5","**User menu**","Access your user profile, calendar, mailbox, and task list.
 Log out of the system."," :ref:`User Menu <user-guide-getting-started-user-menu>`" "6","**My Emails**","See if you have new and unread emails.
 Quickly read and reply to the most recent emails.